a-z-listing/a-z-listing/readme.txt

   * When set to the value `numbers` it will group numerals into a single group `0-9`
     * This requires the numbers to be displayed via the `numbers="before"` or `numbers="after"` attributes
 * `alphabet`: allows you to override the alphabet that the plugin uses
-  * Default value: unset.
+  * Default value: unset
-  * When this attribute is unset, the plugin will either use the untranslated default, or if [glotpress](https://translate.wordpress.org/projects/wp-plugins/a-z-listing) includes a translation for your site's language as set in `Admin -> Settings -> Site Language` it will use that translation.
+  * When this attribute is unset, the plugin will either use the untranslated default, or if [glotpress](https://translate.wordpress.org/projects/wp-plugins/a-z-listing) includes a translation for your site's language as set in `Admin -> Settings -> Site Language` it will use that translation
   * The current untranslated default is: `AÁÀÄÂaáàäâ,Bb,Cc,Dd,EÉÈËÊeéèëê,Ff,Gg,Hh,IÍÌÏÎiíìïî,Jj,Kk,Ll,Mm,Nn,OÓÒÖÔoóòöô,Pp,Qq,Rr,Ssß,Tt,UÚÙÜÛuúùüû,Vv,Ww,Xx,Yy,Zz`
   * Accepts a single line of letters/symbols, which need to be separated via the comma character `,`
   * Including more than one letter/symbol in each group will display posts starting with any of those under the same section